Has your dentist recommended a dental crown to restore your tooth? If so you may be wondering what’s involved in the procedure.

 - You are replacing a missing tooth or teeth with a dental implant or bridge

-So now you know just what dental crowns are and when they’re used, let’s look at what’s involved in the process.
+So now you know just what they are and when they’re used, let’s look at what’s involved in the process.

 The Dental Crown Procedure

-A conventional dental crown requires two dental visits as follows:
+A conventional procedure requires two dental visits as follows:

 1st dental visit